By the numbers: A look at the statistical leaders in Week 3

 Adam Kulikowski: West Perry 34, Juniata 28: The Mustangs rule Perry County after knocking off Newport last week.
 Why not conquer neighboring Juniata as well?

-Andy Shay: Middletown 42, Line Mountain 7: Blue Raiders had a very rough welcome to their 2021 season for new head coach Scott Acri.
+Andy Shay: Middletown 42, Line Mountain 7: The Blue Raiders had a very rough welcome to their 2021 season for new head coach Scott Acri.
 This will be a better opportunity to learn a few things about this Middletown team as the playing field won’t be slanted.
 Eagles are struggling to score points.

 Geoff Morrow: Middletown 29, Line Mountain 6: I’m trying to think of when else a team (like Middletown) might go from playing Bishop McDevitt one week to Line Mountain the next.
 Playoff baseball maybe?
 Wrestling?
 Whatever.
 This just feels weird.
 Congrats (probably) to Scotty Acri on Victory No. 1 with the Blue Raiders.